Eviltechie/Radio-FTP/README.md

+# Radio FTP

+This program was written to solve a problem at a radio station where they needed to automatically get files from two different delivery services into their automation system.
+One delivery system placed files on a FTP server, while the other provided them on a network share.
+In both situations there was the additional complication of needing to rename the files a specific way for the automation system.
+The existing commercial options on the market did not prove suitable due to factors involving flexibility, reliability, and the reliance of running in user space.

+This program should also work well for automatically grabbing finished recordings off a Blackmagic HyperDeck.

+## Features

+* Automatically copy or move files from disk or a FTP server.
+* Regular expressions are used for matching source files, and substitution is supported for the destination filename.
+* A check is made to avoid copying files which are currently being written.
+* Files are only recorded as processed if all steps complete.
+* Can easily be run as a systemd service on Linux.
+* Robust logging.

+## How it Works

+Each FTP server connection (plus the local filesystem) works in its own thread.

+Each thread loops through its list of fetchers.
+An initial scan of each source directory is made, searching for files which match the associated source regular expression.
+New files, and files which have changed since last check are noted.
+A file is considered to be changed if its size or last modified time is different.

+After a five second delay, the thread loops through its list of fetchers again.
+Files are re-checked, and if unchanged since the first check, the file is downloaded to a temporary location.
+(If the attributes have changed the assumption is the file is still being written and it is not ready to download.)
+The file is then copied to its final destination, using the associated destination regular expression to perform an optional name substitution.
+The file name along with the file size and last modified time are then recorded for comparison on next check.
+Optionally, the source file can be deleted.

+The thread then sleeps for a configurable delay before starting the cycle again.

 # Configuration

 The configuration must be named `config.json` and be in your working directory.
 If the file does not exist, a sample will be created for you on first run, and then the program will exit.